Blue Carbon Ambassadors

 At EarthEcho International, we recognize the power of the ocean as a source of solutions to the climate crisis.
 We also understand that access and connection to the ocean, and the opportunity to pursue careers that contribute to ocean-based climate solutions, is a privilege that all do not enjoy equally.

-EarthEcho International's Blue Carbon Ambassador program engages BIPOC youth, ages 17-20, from frontline coastal communities in North America, in a hands-on professional learning experience designed to introduce participants to the role of blue carbon ecosystems (including kelp, seagrass, mangroves, and salt marshes) in addressing the climate crisis.
 This paid Ambassador program is specifically structured as an introductory program that requires no previous coursework or experience with ocean science or aquaculture.
-This is a chance to get your “hands wet” with coastal restoration for the very first time!
+This is a chance for young people to get their “hands wet” with coastal restoration for the very first time!

 Benefits for Ambassadors include a $500 USD stipend, all expenses paid travel experience to our Blue Carbon Ambassador Retreat, support to lead a blue carbon restoration project in their local community, networking, and professional learning opportunities focused on ocean restoration.
 Participants also connect with and learn from fellow young ocean advocates from across North America.